shringi/util_Global/README.md

 All the functions, which I no longer use, or found a way around are shifted here.

-## Snippets
+## Snippets.txt

-Its a folder containing plain snippets.
-Which you can add in your RStudio settings for easy use.
+A file containing plain snippets.
+Copy these snippets, modify and add in your RStudio settings (Tools > Global Options > Code > Editing > Snippets > Edit Snippets button) for handy use.
+You can find more information about RStudio Snippets from [here](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets).

 # Getting started